kylegilman/video-embed-thumbnail-generator/readme.txt

 * Prepared plugin for internationalization.
 Translators needed!
 * Added JW Player option if the JW Player WordPress plugin is active.
 * Revised and simplified video gallery popup method.
 Switched to lighter SimpleModal plugin and no longer loading jQuery-ui libraries.
+* Added "gallery_ended" shortcode attribute to set an action when a pop-up video gallery video ends.
+* Added next and previous buttons to navigate between pop-up video gallery items.
 * Added video subtitle/captions support.
-* Updated Video.js to version 4.4.1
+* Updated Video.js to version 4.4.2
 * Strobe Media Playback is now deprecated.
 New features added to the plugin might not work if this player is selected.
 * Added option to add a watermark to videos encoded with FFMPEG/LIBAV.
 * Added list of shortcode attribute options to the post edit help tab.
-* Added "gallery_ended" shortcode attribute to set an action when a pop-up video gallery video ends.
 * Added "order" and "orderby" shortcode attributes to sort videos embedded without a URL or ID specified.
 * Added option to set video preload attribute.
 * Added float to inline videos to allow text to wrap around them.